Reader in Economics

 Matthew is a former government economist, where he advised on issues relating to tax compliance and savings tax policy.
 He graduated with first class honours from the University of Nottingham and attained his PhD at the University of Warwick.
 He has previously held positions at Brunel University London and University of Westminster.

 Matthew is a member of the Tax Administration Research Centre which is a jointly funded ESRC/HMRC centre that brings together tax researchers and practitioners working in tax authorities.
-He is also a member of CESifo and IZA.
+He is an Associate Editor of Public Finance Review and an affiliate of CESifo and IZA.

 Matthew's research is in public economics and behavioural economics.
 He focuses on four inter-related areas: understanding the determinants of tax compliance, the link between economic quantities and subjective happiness, explaining decision-making under risk with models of behavioural economics, and designing voting systems for international institutions.
 Currently he is exploring the role of social networks on compliance behaviour, the role of relative income in the utility function, and the reform of the UN Security Council.